PeterEltgroth/account-cics-microservice/README.md

         3. Wrapping the generated service into a TAP Accelerator and publishing it
 #### Application Developer
 - Does not have access to OpenLegacy Hub, the TAP Secure Software Supply Chain or QA/Test/Prod Run clusters
-- Needs access to a TAP Iterate Kubernetes Cluster
+- Requires access to a TAP Iterate Kubernetes Cluster
-- Only requires basic knowledge of `tanzu` and `kubectl` CLIs
+- Only needs basic knowledge of `tanzu` and `kubectl` CLIs
 - Activities
     - Depending on the integration style is provided:
         1. URL to the OpenAPI endpoints